youshamahmood96/mtech-task/README.md

-## Getting Started
+## Project Setup

-In the project directory, you can run:
+In the project directory, run

 ### `npm install`